MSU Billings Catalog

 CJUS 227 Introduction to Policing.
 3 Credits

+3cr.
 Examines the police as a component of the criminal justice system.
 Provides an overview of law enforcement agencies at the local, state, and federal levels.
-Issues and trends in law enforcement will be examined.
+Reviews trends related to law enforcement.
+Highlights important contemporary discussions regarding law enforcement and the role of the police.

 Lecture Hours 3